How can we best understand prostitution law?

 Nuisance.
 Is this a “neighborhood livability crime?”
 Not much any more.
-But to the extent it still is, if legal it can be zoned into a red light district, like pornography in Minneapolis.
+But to the extent it still is, legal prostitution can be zoned into a red light district.
+So, Minneapolis has zoned pornography into one part of town.
 The move from the streets to the web has reduced this issue.

 Prostitution law aggravates social harms

-All of the above are direct products of criminalization.
+All of these are direct products of criminalization.
 The consequences below are related to the act, but aggravated by criminal prostitution law.

 Public Health.
 Sexual activity can spread diseases, such as AIDS.
-Where it is legal, regulation enforces frequent medical examinations, education, and makes police and other help available to resist coercion.
-Prostitution law that makes it an unregulated crime, increases associated drug addiction.
+But where it is legal, regulation enforces frequent medical examinations, education, and makes police and other help available to resist coercion.
+Prostitution laws that make it an unregulated crime, increases associated drug addiction.

 Morality.
-Many view the act as immoral and unethical as a general matter, though compared to others, a minor sin.
-Of course, many view sexual activity just short, differently.
-What about compassionate use for the physically handicapped, etc.?
+Many view the act as immoral and unethical, though compared to others, a minor sin.
+Of course, many view any sexual activity as a sin.
+What about compassionate use for the physically handicapped, medical, etc.?

-Should “the law of man” allow one to exercise virtue, and leave the domain of saving souls to God’s law?
+Should “the law of man” respect one’s choice to exercise virtue, and leave the domain of saving souls to God’s law?
 By binding someone’s hands, do you not prevent them from exercising the free will to be virtuous?

-Which is more immoral, the act of prostitution or criminal prostitution law creating and aggravating all of these social harms?
+Which is more immoral, the act of prostitution or criminal prostitution law creating and aggravating these social harms?
 Consider our related article: Jesus as Criminal Defense Lawyer: The Woman Accused of Adultery.

 Minnesota Laws on Prostitution